Raspberry Pi: Driver APIs

-Raspberry Pi systems use Broadcom's VideoCore GPU, which requires a proprietary binary blob to be loaded at boot.
+Raspberry Pi systems use Broadcom's VideoCore GPU, which requires a proprietary firmware binary blob to be loaded at boot.
 Initially, the supporting software stack was entirely proprietary, though parts of the code were later released.
-Most driver functionality remains within closed-source GPU firmware, accessed via runtime libraries such as OpenMAX IL, OpenGL ES, and OpenVG.
-These libraries interface with a kernel-space open-source driver, which in turn communicates with the closed GPU firmware.
-Applications use OpenMAX IL for video, OpenGL ES for 3D graphics, and OpenVG for 2D graphics, with all graphics libraries making use of EGL.
+Most driver functionality remains within the proprietary GPU firmware, accessed via closed-source runtime libraries such as OpenMAX IL, OpenGL ES, and OpenVG.
+These libraries interface with a kernel-space open-source driver, which in turn communicates with the proprietary GPU firmware.
+Applications use OpenMAX IL for video, OpenGL ES for 3D graphics, and OpenVG for 2D graphics, with all graphics libraries making use of the closed-source EGL interface.

 In February 2020, Raspberry Pi announced the development of a Vulkan graphics driver.
 A working prototype demonstrated high performance in Quake III Arena on a Raspberry Pi 3B+ later that year.
-On 24 November 2020, Raspberry Pi 4's Vulkan driver was declared Vulkan 1.0 conformant, with subsequent conformance updates for versions 1.1 and 1.2.
+On 24 November 2020, Raspberry Pi 4's Vulkan driver was declared conformant.